What the Office for Civil Rights (OCR) finds every time it investigates a small practice

 The pattern across more than 100 agreements is consistent.
 This article describes what it looks like.

-How most investigations start
+How investigations start

 Breach reports.
 Under 45 CFR § 164.408, covered entities must report breaches affecting 500 or more individuals to HHS within 60 days.
 Breaches affecting fewer than 500 individuals must be reported annually.
 OCR reviews these reports and opens investigations into those that suggest systemic failures.